bb1/ts-challenge/README.md

 **Rules:**
 * All E2E tests pass
-* think about a user-friendly way to create a page
+* think about a user-friendly way to create a page which let's anyone submit an address in cologne
 * only accept valid addresses

-**Optional Hardcore-Mode:** Don't use any framework.
+**Optional Hardcore-Mode:** Don't use any framework or dependecies.